aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 ### determineSubjectID($scannerID, $tarchiveInfo, $to\_log, $upload\_id, $User, $centerID)

 This function does:
-1) Determines subject's ID based on scanner ID and DICOM archive information.
+1) Determine subject's ID based on scanner ID and DICOM archive information.
 2) Call the `CreateMRICandidate` function (will create the candidate if it does not exists and `createCandidates` config option is set to yes)
 3) Call the `validateCandidate` to validate the candidate information